-Fun, social criticism mix at Highland Park show
+Fun, social criticism mix at Highland Park sculpture show

 Rob Onnes, co-owner of The Factory, talks about his building and tonight's opening of the Big Sculpture exhibit.
 Clarence Tabb Jr., The Detroit News